 To add or remove page restrictions, you'll need to have permissions to edit the page and 'Restrict' or 'Admin' permission in the space.

-Restrict a page
+Restrict a page or blog post

 On this page: